MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterSource.md

 ms.author: cdmditeam
 ---

-# Water source in CloudforSustainabilityWaterDataModel(WaterSource)
+# Water source in Cloud for Sustainability water data model(WaterSource)

 Entity to store details of sources from/to which water gets withdrawn/discharged.